donalharrison/no1_system/docs/characters/Skills.md

 # Skills

-Skills represent the character’s training across a variety of domains.
+Skills represent the character’s capabilities across a variety of domains.

 Skills have ratings from 0 to 4.
 A characters Skill rating determines which die is rolled when taking an action involving the Skill as detailed in the Skill Rating table.